rob550-docs/rob550-docs.github.io/docs/botlab/mbot-system-setup-Pi5.md

 ```

 {: .highlight }
-Now you have completed all the setup for Pi5!
+Now you have completed all the basic setup for MBot!
+Next, we are going to install all the codes.

-**Note: <br> With the setup now complete, your laptop is now just a gateway for the SSH connection to your MBot.
-All programming is executed on the MBot, not on your laptop.
-When we mention opening a terminal in this guide later, we're referring to using a VSCode terminal to access your MBot.**
-{: .text-red-200}

 ## Set up MBot firmware
 > In this session, we are going to work on setup of the Control Board.

 ### 1. Compile the firmware files
-1. Firstly navigate to `mbot_ws`:
+1. Firstly, connect to the MBot and open a terminal, then run:
     ```bash
+    # move to the home directory
     $ cd ~
+    # create a new folder called mbot_ws
     $ mkdir mbot_ws
+    # navigate to mbot_ws
     $ cd ~/mbot_ws
     ```